romeocreatio/genai-output-validator/README.md

 # GenAI Output Validator (Pydantic, fail-fast)

 **context:**
-> “LLMs are probabilistic components.
+> LLMs are probabilistic components.
 I never trust raw outputs.
 > I enforce a strict contract with Pydantic, with controlled sanitization
-> and fail-fast validation, so the downstream system never breaks.”
+> and fail-fast validation, so the downstream system never breaks.

 ## Why this exists